stephcmartin/where-my-train-at/README.md

 # Where my train at?

-App to see train schedule + see where I can go home and see Waldo. 🐶
+App to see train schedule + determine when I can go home and see Waldo. 🐶